pietroferretti/ctf/README.md

 ## Tools

 I wrote some simple tools to make my life easier with the most common cookie-cutter ctfs.
+You can find them under the [tools](https://github.com/pietroferretti/ctf/tree/master/tools) folder.

 All the tools are licensed under the MIT License.